PERSONAL DATA SECURITY - A SOFTWARE APPLICATION THAT PROVIDES:

 Only one Java executable is created with each PDS release.
 This means that every supported operating system obtains the same level of quality, and for the most part the same set of features as well.

-If you have concerns with using Java, as you have heard time and time again that Java is insecure, please read this information to learn why what you have been told may have mislead you.
-To that point, PDS is a desktop application, not a Java applet that runs within the browser plugin that has been the source of so many security problems.
+Note: If you have concerns with using Java, probably because you have heard time and time again that Java is insecure, please read this information to learn why the information may have mislead you.

 (1) Targeted Operating Systems are Mac, Windows and Linux/Unix.